thep0y/python-black/README.md

 #### 2 Settings

-There are two modifiable properties in settings:
+There are only one modifiable property in settings:

 ```js
 {